-George LeMaitre has been the CEO of LeMaitre Vascular, Inc. (NASDAQ:LMAT) since 1992.
+George LeMaitre became the CEO of LeMaitre Vascular, Inc. (NASDAQ:LMAT) in 1992.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-After that, we will consider the growth in the business.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
-The aim of all this is to consider the appropriateness of CEO pay levels.
+Next, we'll consider growth that the business demonstrates.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+This process should give us an idea about how appropriately the CEO is paid.

 How Does George LeMaitre's Compensation Compare With Similar Sized Companies?